spersics/historyhelper/README.en.md

 3. In the dialog window:
     - choose columns to log;
     - select triggers (INSERT/UPDATE/DELETE)
-    - optionally switch history storage mode (TBA)
+    - optionally switch history storage mode
 4. Click **ОК** -> a SQL script for history tables and triggers will be generated..
    You can then:
 - **Execute** SQL script. !The script is also copied to the clipboard!